abinit/abinit/doc/tutorial/eph4isotc.md

 !!! important

-    The tetrahedron method is more accurate and does not require any broadening parameter.
+    The tetrahedron method is more precise and does not require any broadening parameter.
     Note, however, that in the present implementation the computational cost of the double delta with the tetrahedron method quickly increases with the size of the $\kk$-mesh so the adaptive Gaussian scheme may represent a valid alternative, especially